South Platte River: Description

 The river is formed in Park County, Colorado, southwest of Denver in the South Park grassland basin by the confluence of the South Fork and Middle Fork, about 15 mi southeast of Fairplay.
 Both forks rise along the eastern flank of the Mosquito Range, on the western side of South Park, which is drained by the tributaries at the headwaters of the river.
 From South Park, it passes through 50 mi of the Platte Canyon and its lower section, Waterton Canyon.
 Here, it is joined by the North Fork before emerging from the foothills southwest of the Denver suburb of Littleton.
 At Littleton, the river is impounded to form Chatfield Reservoir, a flood-control basin for the Denver metropolitan area.

 The river flows north through central Denver, which was founded along its banks at its confluence with Cherry Creek.
 The valley through Denver is highly industrialized, serving generally as the route for both the railroad lines, as well as Interstate 25.
 On the north side of Denver, it is joined somewhat inconspicuously by Clear Creek, which descends from the mountains to the west in a canyon that was the cradle of the Pike's Peak Gold Rush.
 North of Denver, it flows through the agricultural heartland of the Piedmont (a shale region that was formed through erosion by the ancestor of the river following the creation of the Rockies).
 It flows directly past the communities of Brighton and Fort Lupton, and is joined in succession by Saint Vrain Creek, the Little Thompson River, the Big Thompson River, and the Cache la Poudre River, which it receives just east of Greeley.

 East of Greeley, it turns eastward, flowing across the Colorado Eastern Plains, past Fort Morgan and Brush, where it turns northeastward.
 It continues past Sterling, and runs into Nebraska between Julesburg, Colorado, and Big Springs, Nebraska.
 In Nebraska, it passes south of Ogallala and joins the North Platte River near the city of North Platte.

 The South Platte River through Denver is on the U.S. Environmental Protection Agency's (US EPA) list of impaired waterbodies for pathogen impairment, with E. coli as the representative pathogen species.
 Other water issues involve the appearance of the New Zealand mud snail and zebra mussel.

+The flows of the South Platte have been greatly modified by human activity.
+Originally the river was seasonal north of Fort Morgan to its confluence with the North Platte.
+In the 1800s the river would disappear in July, August, and September due to low flows and a sandy river bottom.
+By 1910 the increase in agriculture caused the river to reach the border of Colorado and Wyoming due to return flows and dams holding back water later in the year.
+Increasing diversions from the upper Colorado River in the 20th century mean that flows reach the North Platte year round.